The Use of Stamped Concrete For Your Driveway

 Third, lay down the inch-thick thin layer of concrete over the existing concrete driveway.
 Start from the area closest to the garage door or entrance and move down to the street side of your concrete driveway’s path, followed by smoothing the surface by using a float.
 The float will also help remove the excess water on top of the concrete and make it level.

-Next, allow it dry long enough for it to hold its form but not too long that it will not take the stamp texture effectively.
+Next, allow it dry long enough for it to hold its form but not too long that it will not take the stamped texture effectively.

 Now, use a hardener powder using the broadcast method.
 Apply by spreading the powder with a wide sweeping arm movement to cover as much concrete as possible with each throw.
 The absorption of the hardener will take at least half an hour.